Zeonidas/Zeonidas/README.md

 * Racing

 ## Favorite Quotes
-- "Whether you think you can or you think you can't, your right." - Henry Ford
+- "Whether you think you can or you think you can't, you're right." - Henry Ford
 - "I fear not the man who has practiced 10,000 kicks at once, but I fear the man who had practiced one kick 10,000 times." - Bruce Lee
 - "No amount of testing can prove a software right, a single test can prove a software wrong." - Amir Ghahrai